Making a small claim

 - that you’ll start court proceedings if you don’t get a reply

-You should also say that you and the defendant should both follow the court’s rules on what to do.
-It’s a good idea to check the court rules.
+You should also say that you and the defendant both have to follow the court’s rules on what to do.

 Say: ‘I refer you to the Practice Direction on pre-action conduct under the Civil Procedure Rules, and in particular to paragraphs 13-16 which set out the sanctions the court may impose if you fail to comply with the Practice Direction.’